Cesc FabregasSpanish Footballer

 Monaco did not pay a fee for the midfielder but agreed to pay bonuses to Chelsea FC linked to his performances.

-Fabregas made his Spain debut against Ivory Coast in 2006.
+Fabregas made his senior Spain debut against Ivory Coast in 2006.
 He became the youngest player to make an appearance for La Roja in 70 years.

 Cesc played a minimal role in Spain’s World Cup campaign in Germany.
 He became Spain’s youngest player to take part in a World Cup.

 His first start came in a 3-1 loss to eventual runners-up France in the last 16.

 Fabregas was an important member of Spain’s squad that won Euro 2008.
 The midfielder scored in a 4-1 victory over Russia.
 He dispatched the winning penalty over world champions Italy in the quarter-finals.

 Cesc made two assists in a 3-0 win against Russia in the last four.
 His performances in the knockout stage earned him a place in Spain’s starting XI in the final.